hitomowoshi/hitomowoshi.github.io/_posts/2023-02-15-share-to-learn-draft.md

   **Limit**: Aborts the underlying operations when the desired number of rows has been fetched.

   **WindowAgg**: PostgreSQL cannot use conditions on the result of window functions to abort top-N queries.

+# Communication

+## Common

+- menu
+- step by step
+- one and only one terminology to express a thing
+- screenshot rather than just url (but both is better)
+- environment is neccessary
+- current behavior first
+- clue is good, but dont mix it with other section
+- if u met the problem before, say it
+- for features, writing is better than talking